-Can members request a state fair hearing?
+Can members request a state fair hearing only?

-Yes, you can ask for a state fair hearing after the Amerigroup internal appeal process is complete.
+Yes, you can ask for a state fair hearing without an external medical review after the Amerigroup internal appeal process is complete.
+Your request must be made within 120 days of the date of our appeal decision letter.

-9.1.4 Expedited Medical Appeals
+9.1.4 Emergency Medical Appeals

-An expedited medical appeal will be performed when appropriate.
-A member can request an expedited medical appeal in cases where time expended in the standard resolution could jeopardize the member's life, health or ability to attain, maintain or regain maximum function.
-An expedited medical appeal concerns a decision or action by Amerigroup that relates to:
+An emergency medical appeal will be performed when appropriate.
+A member can request an emergency medical appeal in cases where time expended in the standard resolution could jeopardize the member's life, health or ability to attain, maintain or regain maximum function.
+An emergency medical appeal concerns a decision or action by Amerigroup that relates to:

-- Health care services including but not limited to procedures or treatments for a member with an ongoing course of treatments ordered by a health care provider, the denial of which, in the provider's opinion, could significantly increase the risk to a member's health or life. - A treatment referral, services, procedure or other health care service that if denied could significantly increase risk to a member's health or life.
+- Health care services including but not limited to procedures or treatments for a member with an ongoing course of treatment ordered by a health care provider, the denial of which, in the provider's opinion, could significantly increase the risk to a member's health or life. - A treatment referral, services, procedure or other health-care service that if denied could significantly increase risk to a member's health or life.